aurigadl/EnvReactAsk/README.md

-# webpack-example
-Example Javascript ES6 project with React, React Router and Flux (Alt) Read the article related to this project on our UnderTheHood blog: https://underthehood.myob.com/changing-of-the-guard-in-web-technologies/
+#Tools-Back-End python
+Flask
+SQLAlchemy

+## Commands
+*`pip install -r requeriments.txt` - install dependencies

+## Test
+* `python -m unittest discover -s server -p "*_test.py"` run all test in all folders

+#Tools-Front-End
+react
+react-router
+webpack

 ## Requirements
 Make sure you have installed NodeJS and NPM first and that you can run them from the command line.
-* Run `npm install` first to install dependencies
+* `npm install` first to install dependencies

 ## Commands
 * `npm run build` - Build the project
 * `npm run watch` - Start the Webpack dev server

-* `pip install -r requeriments.txt` - install dependencies